-Until the voltage on the V{CC1} supply pin exceeds the 3.9 V monitor threshold, the Soft Start and gate pins are held low.
+Until the voltage on the $V{CC1}$ supply pin exceeds the 3.9 V monitor threshold, the Soft Start and gate pins are held low.
 The FAULT latch is reset (no Fault condition).
 The output of the error amplifier (COMP) is pulled up to 1.0 V by the comparator clamp.
-When the V{CC1} pin exceeds the monitor threshold, the GATE(H) output is activated, and the Soft Start capacitor begins charging.
-The GATE(H) output will remain on, enabling the NFET switch, until terminated by either the PWM comparator, or the maximum on time timer.
+When the $V{CC1}$ pin exceeds the monitor threshold, the GATE output is activated, and the Soft Start capacitor begins charging.
+The GATE output will remain on, enabling the NFET switch, until terminated by either the PWM comparator, or the maximum on time timer.

 If the maximum on time is exceeded before the regulator output voltage achieves the 1.0 V level, the pulse is terminated.
-The GATE(H) pin drives low, and the GATE(L) pin drives high for the duration of the extended off time.
+The GATE pin drives low for the duration of the extended off time.
 This time is set by the time out timer and is approximately equal to the maximum on time, resulting in a 50% duty cycle.
-The GATE(L) pin will then drive low, the GATE(H) pin will drive high, and the cycle repeats.
+The GATE pin will drive high, and the cycle repeats.

 When regulator output voltage achieves the 1.0 V level present at the COMP pin, regulation has been achieved and normal off time will ensue.
-The PWM comparator terminates the switch on time, with off time set by the C{OFF} capacitor.
-The V2 control loop will adjust switch duty cycle as required to ensure the regulator output voltage tracks the output of the error amplifier.
+The PWM comparator terminates the switch on time, with off time set by the $C{OFF}$ capacitor.
+The $V^2$ control loop will adjust switch duty cycle as required to ensure the regulator output voltage tracks the output of the error amplifier.